CCBR/LOGAN/docs/user-guide/pipeline.md

 Adding flags determines SNV (germline and/or somatic), SV, and/or CNV calling modes

-`--vc`- Enables somatic SNV calling using mutect2, vardict, varscan, octopus, strelka (TN only), MUSE (TN only), and lofreq (TN only)
+`--vc` or `--snv` - Enables somatic SNV calling using mutect2, vardict, varscan, octopus, deepsomatic, strelka (TN only), MUSE (TN only), and lofreq (TN only)

-`--germline`- Enables germline calling using Deepvariant
+`--gl` or `--germline` - Enables germline calling using Deepvariant

-`--sv`- Enables somatic SV calling using Manta, GRIDSS, and SVABA
+`--sv` or `--structural`- Enables somatic SV calling using Manta, GRIDSS, and SVABA

-`--cnv`- Enables somatic CNV calling using FREEC, Sequenza, ASCAT, CNVKit, and Purple (hg19/hg38 only)
+`--cnv` or `--copynumber`- Enables somatic CNV calling using FREEC, Sequenza, ASCAT, CNVKit, and Purple (hg19/hg38 only)

 #### Optional Arguments
-`--indelrealign` - Enables indel realignment when running alignment steps.
-May be helpful for certain callers (VarScan, VarDict)

-`--callers`- Comma separated argument for selecting only specified callers, the default is to use all available.
+`--callers` - Comma separated argument for selecting only specified callers, the default is to use all.
 Example: `--callers mutect2,octopus`

-`--cnvcallers`- - Comma separated argument for selecting only specified CNV callers.
-Adding flag allows only certain callers to run.
+`--cnvcallers` - Comma separated argument for selecting only specified CNV callers, the default is to use all.
 Example: `--cnvcallers purple`

-`--svcallers`- - Comma separated argument for selecting only specified SV vallers.
-Adding flag allows only certain callers to run.
+`--svcallers` - Comma separated argument for selecting only specified SV callers, the default is to use all.
 Example: `--svcallers gridss`

-`--ffpe`- - Adds additional filtering for FFPE by detecting strand orientation bias using SOBDetector.
+`--ffpe` - Adds additional filtering for FFPE by detecting strand orientation bias using SOBDetector.

-`--exome`- - Limits calling to intervals provided in target bed to reduce time and to account for exome sequencing specific parameters.
+`--exome` - Limits calling to intervals provided in target bed to reduce time and to account for exome sequencing specific parameters.

+`--indelrealign` - Enables indel realignment using the GATK pipeline when running alignment steps.
+May be helpful for certain callers (VarScan, VarDict) that do not have local haplotype reassembly.

 ## Running LOGAN
 Example of Tumor_Normal calling mode